-This article explains how to easily deploy web application on IAAS platforms using Ansible.
+This article explains how to easily deploy a web application on IaaS platforms using Ansible.
 We’ll see the big picture and then study the case of deploying a Symfony application.

 What is Ansible?